 The finish is applied exactly the same way as the colourant.
 When you spray the Leather Finish onto the leather, make sure it is dry before spraying on a second coat.
 Like the Leather Colourant, you can use a hairdryer to speed up this process.

-Once the job is complete, wait 1 day before using the leather.
+Once the job is complete, wait one day before using the leather.

 THE FINISHED PRODUCT